lyteword/chspurgeon-tod/volume-5/psalm-112.md

 **Verse 3.** The enduring character of true righteousness.

-1\.Based on eternal principles.
+1\.
+Based on eternal principles.

-2\.Growing out of an incorruptible seed.
+2\.
+Growing out of an incorruptible seed.

-3\.Sustained by a faithful God.
+3\.
+Sustained by a faithful God.

-4\.United to the ever living Christ.
+4\.
+United to the ever living Christ.

 **Verse 3.** Connection of the two clauses—How to be wealthy and righteous.
 Note the following verses, and show how liberality is needful if rich men would be righteous men.

 **Verse 4** (whole verse).

-1\.The upright have their dark times.
+1\.
+The upright have their dark times.

-2\.They shall receive comfort.
+2\.
+They shall receive comfort.

-3\.Their own character will secure this.
+3\.
+Their own character will secure this.

 **Verse 4** (first clause).

-1\.The character of the righteous: "upright, " "gracious, "etc.
+1\.
+The character of the righteous: "upright, " "gracious, "etc.

-2\.His privilege.
+2\.
+His privilege.

 (a) Light as well as darkness.